 “Sickle cell disease is an inherited disorder of red blood cells wherein the cells contain an abnormal hemoglobin molecule which can alter the shape of the red blood cells, making them stiff and hindering their ability to pass through small blood vessels, leading to potential organ damage,” said Doctor Matthew Montgomery, Hoxworth Blood Center.

-Taryn, a 12-year-old ballet major at SCPA, has been on transfusion therapy since she was just 7-months-old due to episodes of splenic sequestration (blood cells trapped in her spleen).
+Taryn, a 14-year-old technical theatre major at SCPA, has been on transfusion therapy since she was just 7-months-old due to episodes of splenic sequestration (blood cells trapped in her spleen).

 Though she was able to go without blood transfusions for a two-year period, she started them again after an ultrasound showed she was at risk for stroke: one possible complication of Sickle-Cell Disease.